Tea and Breastfeeding

-Herbal Teas that may reduce milk supply
+Herbal Teas that may Reduce Milk Supply

-- Sage tea, Menthol, spearmint or peppermint teas
+- Sage tea, Menthol, spearmint or peppermint teas.

 - Organic mothers milk tea ~ Mother's milk tea ingredients: Mothers milk herbal tea contains fennel, aniseed, and coriander.

-- Fenugreek tea (large amounts may lower blood sugar levels)
+- Fenugreek tea (large amounts may lower blood sugar levels).

 - Blessed thistle tea can be taken in small amounts.

-- Fennel tea also taken in small amounts
+- Fennel tea also taken in small amounts.

-- Raspberry leaf tea
+- Raspberry leaf tea.

-- Goat’s rue teas
+- Goat’s rue teas.

-- Nettle tea
+- Nettle tea.

 - Teas containing the following herbs: Hops flowers, brewer’s yeast,

-Specific herbs / teas and breastfeeding
+Specific Herbs / Teas and Breastfeeding